classicrob/simply-jekyll/_notes/Hyper learning.md

 title: Hyper learning
 status: inProgress
 ---
-Hyper learning is a coinage for a deliberate practice of connecting the dots across multiple projects or fields to facilitate a deeper understanding of the world.
+Hyper learning is a coinage for a deliberate practice of applying interdisciplinary thinking to multiple projects utilizing one's comparative strengths to grow their strengths quickly.
+Hyper learners grow at a faster rate than siloed learners because everything they have learned in the past can connect to their present thinking, creating a compounding effect over time.

 The term is inspired by what [[Writing in hypertext]] has done for my thinking, allowing me to connect ideas frequently, as well as the intensity that comes from directing interdisciplinary thinking towards your greatest strengths.
 It generally happens at a quicker pace than siloed learning by way of more fully integrating past, present, and future experience.

 Many people will naturally connect the dots over the course of their life experience.
 However, hyper learning is a deliberate practice.